Vibhuti Narayan Singh

 Vibhuti Narayan Singh (5 November 1927 – 25 December 2000) was the king of Benares, a city considered holy, located in the present-day Indian state of Uttar Pradesh.
-He was the last Brahmin king of the Kingdom of Kashi as after his reign Princely states were abolished.
+He was the last Bhumihar king of the Kingdom of Kashi as after his reign Princely states were abolished.
 Vibhuti Narayan Singh was a godly figure in Varanasi and he is still remembered as "Guardian of Kashi ".

 Early life

 Vibhuti Narayan Singh was born on 5 November 1927.
 He was adopted in June 1934 by Maharaja Aditya Narayan Singh (1874–1939), the King of Benares.
 The day after the Maharaja's death on 4 April 1939, Vibhuti Narayan Singh was appointed his successor to the Narayan dynasty.

 Education

 Singh studied at Mayo College, Ajmer.
 He received his master's degree in Sanskrit from Banaras Hindu University, Varanasi, where he studied with the famous grammarian, Vagish Shastri.
 He was a scholar of Sanskrit, Veda and Purana.